 Thrombophlebitis (throm-bow-fli-BY-tis) is caused by one or several blood clots in a vein, causing inflammation.

-Unlike varicose veins, which occur in your legs, phlebitis can occur in your arms also.
+Unlike varicose veins, which occur in your legs, phlebitis can also occur in your arms and other parts of the body.
 The condition can cause pain and irritation, as it prevents proper circulation.

 Varicose veins and phlebitis may appear similar, but the latter can cause serious complications that risk your health.
 Fortunately, it can be treated if detected early.
 Phlebitis can be superficial, meaning it affects the veins in the surface of your skin, or it can develop in your deep veins, which is known as deep vein thrombophlebitis, or deep vein thrombosis (DVT).

 Superficial phlebitis is rarely serious, and will often resolve quickly, unlike deep vein thrombosis.
 If you have DVT, large blood clots can form and potentially travel to your lungs, resulting in a life-threatening condition known as pulmonary embolism.

 Superficial phlebitis is often caused by a complication of a medical or surgical procedure, which has injured the vein.
 Deep vein thrombophlebitis can be caused by a number of hereditary, medical or lifestyle factors.
 For example, if you are pregnant, have just given birth, use birth control or hormone replacement therapy, your chances of phlebitis are increased.

 Other factors, such as age and previous medical history, can contribute to its development.
 Prolonged periods of inactivity will increase your risk, whether it is because of long-haul travel, or an inactive lifestyle.

 If you have large varicose veins your risk of developing phlebitis is higher in particular after long-distance flights.

 What is phlebitis and how is it diagnosed?